hikeventures/hikeventures.github.io/_posts/2014-08-11-suunto-ambit3-ambit2-worth-upgrade.markdown

 It's possible to create videos with the [Movescount App][4] which uses your tracking data in order to display your route.
 You can also take pictures with your phone and integrate those into your video.
 I think this is a quite nice feature to share your trip with your friends.

 ## Smaller and independent HR monitor
-The heart rate monitor of the Ambit3 is notably smaller than the one which came with the Ambit2.
+The heart rate monitor of the Suunto Ambit3 is notably smaller than the one which came with the Suunto Ambit2.
 On my first run with the heart rate monitor I couldn't hardly feel it compared to the old HR monitor.
 What's more, you can also use the HR Monitor without the watch and synchronise your heart rate data later on.

 ## GPS signal
 The Suunto Ambit3 uses a SiRFstarV GPS chip (Ambit2 is using SiRFstarIV), but the accuracy remains the same.
 SiRFstarV chips are capable of tracking NAVSTAR, GLONASS, Galileo, Compass, SBAS, and future GNSS signals.
 When I tested the watch I had the impression that the watch got the GPS signal almost instantly.
 At least it felt much faster than on the Suunto Ambit2.